 🗒 Note: If this is for a new connector, this button is called Select.

-The Select source data screen appears with a list of your available inbound connectors.
+The Select source data screen appears with a list of your available data sources.

 From the Connectors section, select Crisp.

-Select the tables you want to include in your outbound feed, then deselect any data columns (e.g., distribution_center_address) that you want to exclude from your outbound feed.
+Select the tables you want to include in your feed, then deselect any data columns (e.g., distribution_center_address) that you want to exclude from your feed.

 If you want to see documentation that describes the columns in a table, select the book icon to the right of the table.